TransCanada sues U.S. over Keystone XL rejection, seeks damages

 TransCanada is also developing the Energy East pipeline, designed to move 1.1 million barrels per day of western crude to Canada’s East Coast.
 That project too faces opposition from environmentalists trying to halt industry expansion.

-Additional reporting by Valerie Valcovic in Washington, David Ljunggren in Ottawa, Euan Rocha in Toronto
+Additional reporting by Valerie Valcovic in Washington, David Ljunggren in Ottawa, Euan Rocha in Toronto; writing by Amran Abocar; Editing by David Gregorio